Locally finitely presented and coherent hearts: Torsion pairs of finite type, quasi-cotilting and cosilting objects

 \subsection{Proofs of the main results}

-In this subsection we prove the results announced at the beginning of this section.
-We start with the following technical lemma which will be useful in the proof of the main theorem.
-Through this subsection we let $\G$ be a Grothendieck category, and we let $\Inj\G$ be the full subcategory of injective objects in $\G$.
-Following this notation, $\Ch(\Inj\G)$ (resp., $\K(\Inj\G)$) denotes the full subcategory of $\Ch(\G)$ (resp., $\K(\G)$) spanned by the complexes of injective objects.
+In this subsection we prove the results announced at the beginning of this section and we deduce some consequences that will be useful later on.
+We start with the following technical lemma, but let us first recall that, given $M\in\G$ and $n\in\Z$, the {\bf $n$-th disk complex of $M$} is the following object of $\Ch(\G)$:

+concentrated in degrees $n$ and $n+1$.
+Any such complex is contractible, and hence it is trivial when considered as an object in $\K(\G)$.